Welcome to Van Deysen Elder Law Office, PLLC

 Now is the time to protect your assets.
 Do you want to keep your property and your lifesavings with your family or spend it all on nursing home care?

-Serving the Morgantown area and its surrounding counties for the past ten years, Brent L. Van Deysen, an Elder Law Attorney, has dedicated his law practice to helping seniors protect their property and their financial assets from the high costs of nursing home care.
-Van Deysen Law Office, PLLC, as an Elder Law Firm, has acquired specialized knowledge of complex Federal and state laws, rules and regulations regarding Medicare, Medicaid and Veterans Benefits.
+With offices in Morgantown and Charleston, Brent L. Van Deysen, an Elder Law Attorney, has dedicated his law practice to helping seniors protect their property and their financial assets from the high costs of nursing home care for over ten years.
+Van Deysen Law Office, PLLC, as an Elder Law Firm, has acquired specialized knowledge on complex Federal and state laws, rules and regulations regarding Medicare, Medicaid and Veterans Benefits.
 These valuable governmental benefits may be used to pay for nursing home care, assisted living care and in-home care.

 You need an Elder Law Attorney to help you plan in advance to protect your property and your lifesavings in case you or your spouse needs nursing home care.
 You have worked hard to save for your family and should not have to lose your property and your lifesavings if you need nursing home care.
 We can help ensure that your property and lifesavings will benefit you and your loved ones, not the nursing home or the government.